ncarboni/CRM-RAG/README.md

-# CRM_RAG
-Testing RAG solutions for CRM
+# RAG Architecture for CIDOC-CRM